 Surveys are always good with quantity, and not to mention, they will get you answers to specific questions, and of course, it is faster.

 At times, your research might require a mixed result of both qualitative and quantitative.
-In that case, you can use all three forms of primary research.
+In that case, you can use all three forms.

 Step 2: Select Your Respondents